RoshanPaudyal/Project-3/README.md

 Approach

 •          Model Selection:
 •          Neural Networks: Explored the use of artificial neural networks.
 •          K-Nearest Neighbours (KNN): Utilized the KNN algorithm.
-•	Random Forest Classifier: Recommended model due to its high Training Data Accuracy (99.09%) and Test Data Accuracy (89.38%).
+•          Random Forest Classifier

 •          Model Training and Evaluation:
 •          Split dataset into training and testing sets.
 •          Train each model using the training data.
 •          Evaluate model performance using accuracy metrics.
-•	Random Forest Classifier outperformed other models.
+•          Recommended model: Random Forest Classifier outperformed other models due to its high Training Data Accuracy (99.09%) and Test Data Accuracy (89.38%).
 •          Feature selection was attempted but resulted in lower prediction scores.

 Demo